3.21. kink/STR

 The syntax of `Spec` str varies among `show` method implementations.

-STR.is? returns whether the Val is a str val.
+`is?` returns whether `Val` is a str val.

 `from_runes` makes a str which contains the runes.